 Students should submit an "Application for Graduation" by the first week of the semester the student expects to complete his/her degree requirements.
-This form can be found online at the Office of the Registrar's website.
+The process is in campus solutions.
 A student who does not complete the requirements for graduation during the semester in which they applied for must reapply for graduation for the appropriate semester that they will complete the degree requirements.

-Students must be registered for at least one credit during the semester in which they complete their degree requirements, e.g., complete their required courses and either secure approval for their thesis or pass their heir project/poster oral examination.
-Even if they have previously registered for all of their 30 credits, they must register for one more credit in their final semester.
-The exception to this rule is summer semesters, where the student does not need to be enrolled for credit during that semester if they were enrolled in the previous semester, or enrolled for credit in the semester subsequent to the defense.
+Students must be registered for at least one credit during the semester in which they complete their degree requirements, e.g., complete their required courses and either secure approval for their thesis or pass their project/poster oral examination.
+Even if they have previously registered for all their 30 credits, they must register for one more credit in their final semester.
+The exception to this rule is summer semesters, where the student does not need to be enrolled for credit during that semester if they were enrolled in the previous semester or be enrolled for credit in the semester subsequent to the defense.
 Consequently, it is prudent for Plan "B" students to save at least one of their courses for the semester in which they take their oral exam, and for Plan "A" students who expect to complete their theses after their last semester of classes to reserve at least one credit of MI 899 for the semester in which they expect to defend the thesis.

 Assuming that all other requirements are met, compliance with the deadline will enable the Plan "A" degree to be granted at the end of the semester when the official copies are submitted to the Graduate School.
 Should these copies be submitted after the deadline but before the end of the semester, the degree can be granted at the close of the following semester without the student needing to enroll for that following semester.
 (The student will, however, need to apply for a diploma at the beginning of that following semester.)
-If approval of the thesis should be withheld that semester, they will need to enroll for an additional credit of MI 899 during a subsequent semester when it is likely that the approval will be granted.
+If approval of the thesis does not pass the thesis and revisions continue into the next semester, they will need to enroll for an additional credit of MI 899 during a subsequent semester when it is likely that the approval will be granted.
+Students do not submit their thesis to ProQuest until after it has been successfully passed by the thesis committee.
 Plan "B" students who are taking their oral examinations for a second time may meet the registration requirements by enrolling for one credit of MI 890 (Independent Study).